Street Fighter III 3rd Strike: Fight for the Future (Arcade)

 |Street Fighter III 3rd Strike: Fight for the Future|

-Street Fighter III 3rd Strike: Fight for the Future is the third installment in the Street Fighter III series.
+Street Fighter III 3rd Strike: Fight for the Future is the third and final Street Fighter III installment.
 Chun-Li returns to the series, along with newcomers such as Remy and Makoto.
 Also notable for including a hip-hop soundtrack in collaboration with Canadian rapper Infinite.

 Welcome to the world of Street Fighter III.

 A leftover from 2nd Impact: set $2011387 to 0F to select the more-or-less functional Shin Akuma.
 He is surprisingly complete, apart from being unable to perform normal Akuma's Kongo Kokuretsuzan Super Art (due to both of them not having that Super Art in 2nd Impact).

 Shin Akuma may freeze in place temporarily when performing his Messatsu Gou Shoryu Super Art.
 This often happens when both fighters are near the corner.

 When he wins a match, Shin Akuma's win screen will show Chun-Li's portrait but with Akuma's nametag and win quotes.